hyoo-ru/mam_mol/linker/readme.md

 # $mol_linker

-The component could patch a link to the current page adding to it the parameters.
+The component have an ability to patch the link leading to the current page.
+It can to add, change or remove parameters.

 ## [Online demo](http://eigenmethod.github.io/mol//#demo=mol_linker_demo)